Mimaaa/MINOR_WD_PROJECT1/README.md

 # Public Library of Amsterdam (OBA)

-Our one-week project for the OBA required us to build a web app that included the use of the AdamLink API ([read more about AdamLink (Dutch)](http://blogadamlink.nl/het-project/)).
+Our one-week project for the OBA required us to build a web app that included the use of the AdamLink API ([read more about AdamLink](http://blogadamlink.nl/het-project/)).
 The API consists of collections from several institutions where the data is structured by using the [Linked Open Data Method](https://en.wikipedia.org/wiki/Linked_data) which is available in the [RDF format](https://en.wikipedia.org/wiki/Resource_Description_Framework).
 Data is requested with the use of [SPARQL](https://en.wikipedia.org/wiki/SPARQL) queries.

 # A-Frame

-When thinking about what I wanted to make I was inspired by our teacher Joost Faber that hinted about virtual reality.
+When thinking about what I wanted to make I was inspired by our teacher Joost Faber who hinted about virtual reality.
 I immediatly thought about the [A-Frame](https://aframe.io/) project which I came accross last year, on [CSS Day](https://cssday.nl/), where [Ada Rose Cannon](https://twitter.com/lady_ada_king) showed us a demo she made.

-A-Frame makes it possible to construct VR worlds which are viewable in the browser (even on mobile) and can be build in a much simpler manner than thought before.
+The A-Frame framework makes it possible to construct VR worlds which are viewable in the browser (even on mobile) and can be build in a much simpler manner.

 # Concept

-I already knew that this week was more about the concept you were going to present instead of writing complex code.
+I already knew that this project is more about the concept you were going to present instead of writing complex code.
 The idea needs to be something people will and can use.
 It needs to inspire the people from the institutions to imagine building apps that make use of their collected and linked data, to serve a bigger purpose than just being data.

 ## My Idea